awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 + For a group, verify that the group has at least one inline or managed policy attached\.
 + For a group, the report returns only the service last access data for members that used the group's policies to access a service\.
 To learn whether a member used other policies, review the service last accessed data for that user\.
 + For a role, verify that the role has at least one inline or managed policy attached\.
 + For an entity \(user or role\), review other policy types that might affect the permissions of that entity\.
 These include resource\-based policies, access control lists, AWS Organizations policies, IAM permissions boundaries, or AWS STS assume role policies\.
-For more information, see [Policy Types](access_policies.md#access_policy-types) or [Evaluating Policies](reference_policies_evaluation-logic.md#policy-eval-basics)\.
+For more information, see [Policy Types](access_policies.md#access_policy-types) or [Evaluating Policies Within a Single Account](reference_policies_evaluation-logic.md#policy-eval-basics)\.
 + For a policy, make sure that the specified managed policy is attached to at least one user, group with members, or role\.

 When you make changes, wait at least 4 hours for activity to appear in your report\.
 If you use the AWS CLI or AWS API, you must generate a new report to view the updated data\.